Being a positive role model for your students

 Honesty

-Trust is a hugely important part of personal and professional relationships, by being trustworthy and reliable with your class, you will help to impart those values onto them.
+Trust is a hugely important part of personal and professional relationships, by being trustworthy and reliable with your class, you will help to impart those values to them.
 Try to stick to any agreements you make; if you say that you're going to reward good class behaviour, make sure to follow through on it.
-Empty promises can steer pupils toward being distrustful, whilst keeping to your word will do exactly the opposite by encouraging pupil's honesty and reliability!
+Empty promises can steer pupils toward being distrustful, whilst keeping to your word will do exactly the opposite by encouraging pupils' honesty and reliability!

 Be Genuine